 In the photograph above there are some mounds.

 As you go up onto Hiiemägi there is a trace of some tracks or an old road possibly, this leads to the area of one of the drop offs.
 Around this area and further afield there are some mounds.
 Covered in moss and grass.
 Some of them appear to made up of piles of rounded stones that have then been grown over.
 And some have quite perfect domed mound shapes.
 I do not know if these are burial mounds covering a grave or collections of rubble from something else.
 It is a protected site that has been used for burials for many years so it is likely that these may have been burial sites.
 They were the only recognisable human interference in the land, but in a way that had been absorbed by the carpet of the heath.
 Their form and the shape of the stones made me feel it was the correct place to leave the piece I had carried with me.

-After the filming an installation of the piece it was time to take the walk to the small cottage I had booked to stay in for the night.
+After filming the installation of the piece it was time to take the walk to the small cottage I had booked to stay in for the night.
 It was the only place to stay in Kunda and it just happened to be on the other side of the Hiiemägi ridge.

 In the whole area surrounding Hiiemägi there were no fences.
 This was quite an amazing feeling.
 All of the fields were not seperated by fencing, or the ridge or the roads.

 There was a lot of walking in these days.
 I set my pace, and worked my way along.
 I felt that I could hear so many birds.
 And the air was so fresh.
 I realised how much I need to be away from buildings.
 It seems that when you are from a rural place this can be something you always need.
 I felt tired but yet so fresh.
 The freshest I had felt in a while.
 I keep thinking about that feeling and the place.
 It is so addictive.